10 Steps to Prevent the Risk of Fraud

-Last year, Tesco Bank reported that £2.5 million was stolen from 9,000 accounts by cyber criminals.
-Some customers received text messages from the company in the early hours, warning them of fraudulently activity on their account.
+Tesco Bank reported that £2.5 m was stolen from 9,000 accounts by cyber criminals in 2016.
+Customers received texts in the early hours, warning them of fraudulently activity.

 Follow these 10 steps to prevent the risk of fraud: